rudra016/WebDev-OpenSource/README.md

 - Refer [GitHub Flow](https://guides.github.com/introduction/flow).

 ### Hacktoberfest
-For the Hacktoberfest you can raise an issue on what you want to contribute and I will assign it for you.
+For Hacktoberfest, you can raise an issue regarding what you would like to contribute, and I will assign it to you.
 Contact me on:- `alphamale6` at Discord

 ## Code of Conduct: